 The idea of pixel art has been around for a long time, even before the word “pixel” ever existed.
 Mosaics and counted cross-stitch are some old examples, and perler beads are a relatively recent addition.
 The word “pixel” is a combination of the words “picture” and “element” and is essentially just a tiny square of color in an image on a computer monitor or television screen.
 Because of its blocky nature, Minecraft is a modern medium perfect for constructing pixel art.

 Jump right into bringing all your Minecraft ideas to life in our fun, award-winning, online Minecraft coding classes: Minecraft Redstone Engineering (Grades 2-5), Minecraft Modding Quest (Grades 2-5), and Minecraft Code to Mod (Grades 5-9), designed by professionals from Google, Stanford, and MIT, and led live by experts.
-There's no risk in trying with our free intro sessions!
+There's no risk in trying with a free intro session!

 Discover cool Minecraft pixel art